Differential Privacy for Government Agencies -- Are We There Yet?: Data availability and access

-Still, these discussions are based on the assumption that all queries are known in advance.
-However, the main motivation for providing broad data access for the scientific community and the general public is the understanding that statistical agencies cannot anticipate all potential research questions for which the database might provide useful insights.
-If this would be the case, the agency could run all these analyses once the data have been collected and publish all the results (potentially under the constraints of differential privacy).
-Under this assumption no external access would be required.
-But once we accept that users will submit unforseen queries, the difficult question to answer is: how much of the privacy budget should the agency hold back to be able to answer these questions?
+Nevertheless, these discussions are based on the assumption that all queries are known in advance.
+The main motivation for providing broad data access for the scientific community and the general public, however, is the understanding that statistical agencies cannot anticipate all potential research questions in regard to which the database might provide useful insights.
+If this were the case, the agency could run all of these analyses once the data had been collected and publish all of the results (potentially under the constraints of DP).
+Based on this assumption, no external access would be required.
+However, once we accept that users will submit queries that have not been anticipated, the difficult question to answer is: how much of the privacy budget should the agency hold back to be able to answer these questions?
 If the agency is too restrictive, answers to the submitted queries will be unnecessarily inaccurate, but if the agency is too generous, there will be a point at which all the privacy budget has been spent.
-At this point the system has to be shut down forever and no one can ever be allowed to access the data again.
-This first-come-first-served practice would be unacceptable for several reasons.
-Obviously, this strategy would setup an incentive to submit queries as early as possible.
-This will increase the risk of sloppy analyses as researchers might be tempted to avoid spending time and privacy budget on robustness checks and careful evaluations of the modeling assumptions.
-Furthermore, important research questions might only emerge at a time when all the budget has already been spent.
-Besides, reproducibility research to validate earlier findings would be impossible.
-Especially, since careful reproducibility evaluations require to evaluate the results under various assumptions to check the robustness of the findings.
-This could imply that reproducibility checks might require more privacy budget than the initial research.
-And finally, given that most of the data hoisted by statistical agencies are collected spending taxpayer's money, it will be difficult to sell the idea that know one will ever be allowed to access the data again after the privacy budget has been spent.
+At this point, the system has to be shut down forever and no one can ever be allowed to access the data again unless a decision is made to lower the privacy standards at some point in time based on the argument that older data need less protection (the public release of U.S. Census data after 72 years is one example of such a decision).
+Alternatively, it could be argued that previously unanticipated analyses are so beneficial to society that additional sacrifices of privacy seem justified.